Kawa-oneechan/Noxico/README.md

 If you'd rather use a more recent version of Visual Studio, that's perfectly fine too.
 It *should* by all means compile just fine from the IDE, and `buildall.bat` has just the one line to adapt.

 ## Controls
-Keyboard controls can be changed by editing `Noxico.ini`, or from the setting screen.
+Keyboard controls can be changed by editing `Noxico.ini`, or from the settings screen.

 ### Always
 * (Debug only) <kbd>F3</kbd> dumps the current board to HTML for investigation.